-Anti-Abortion Rights Groups Push GOP To Rethink Rape And Incest Exceptions
+Anti-Abortion-Rights Groups Push GOP To Rethink Rape And Incest Exceptions

 The letter, which is addressed to Republican National Committee Chairwoman Ronna Romney McDaniel, goes on: "A child conceived in rape is still a child.
 We don't blame children for other matters outside their control.
 Why should we do so here?"

-The document praises Alabama's law, which prohibits abortion at all stages of pregnancy unless a woman's life is threatened, and which would send doctors convicted of violating the law to prison for up to 99 years.
+The document praises Alabama's law, which prohibits abortion at all stages of pregnancy unless a woman's life is threatened.
+It would send doctors convicted of violating the law to prison for up to 99 years.
 That law, like several other early bans passed this year, has not yet taken effect.

 In an interview, Students for Life President Kristan Hawkins said she hopes to see more Republican lawmakers support abortion bans that do not include exceptions for rape and incest.